prituyadav/DSA_PRACTICE/README.md

 # DSA_PRACTICE

-In this repository, I have collected some of my java DSA problems which I have practiced.
+In this repository, I have collected some of my Java DSA problems which I have practiced.

-## improving my problem solving skill.
+## improving my problem-solving skill.
 ,,,,,,,,,🙂